Skip to page content

 Possible symptoms

-If you have any of the following signs and symptoms for more than 2 to 3 weeks you should discuss with your GP or key worker:
+If you have any of the following signs and symptoms for more than 2 to 3 weeks you should discuss these with your GP or call the specialist nursing team.

 • Any vaginal bleeding or discharge.